-India’s Uber rival Ola to license in-car entertainment tech to vehicle makers worldwide
+India’s Uber rival Ola to license connected car platform to vehicle makers worldwide

 Ole Harms joins us at Disrupt Berlin to talk about Moia’s first year of exploring mobility